sursh/travel-clothes/README.md

 "[Everlane chinos](https://www.everlane.com/products/womens-easy-chino-washedblack)" -L

 "[Trekkie pants by Athleta](https://athleta.gap.com/browse/product.do?pid=210531).
 The photos on the page are not that good IMO, I think they look much better than the pictures.
-I have all the colors :)" -G
+I have all the colors :)" -Gabriela

 ## Shirts